 Video Download Helper in Firefox

 You can find free software utilities that can download FLV or MP4 videos but some can also do much more.
 Perhaps the easiest way to download video is with Video Download Helper.
 This is a plug-in that works with the Firefox browser to make it very easy to quickly grab a video.
-This is my preferred method of grabbing online video.
 First you need to have the Firefox browser installed on your computer: